 “Let’s hit REI,” Tom says as the pack catches up.
 “These are done.”
 He holds up his gloved hands.
 “The finger tips,” he says.
 “Completely worn through.”

-Together they move toward the southern tip of the Lower Table Rock following Victor who follows his son, Trai, along the path less traveled.
+Together they move toward the southern tip of the Lower Table Rock following Carlo who follows his son, Trai, along the path less traveled.

-“This looks good,” Victor says, stopping short of the cliff.
+“This looks good,” Carlo says, stopping short of the cliff.

 “Yes it does,” Tom agrees, walking past him, not slowing down.
 He can’t help it; he has to touch the edge.
 He has to feel the breeze that, like James and Trai, swirls in around him.